University of Glasgow

-Senior Clinician / Clinician in Small Animal Medicine
+Professor / Senior Clinician / Clinician in Small Animal Cardiology

-Following significant clinical salary restructuring, the Division of Small Animal Clinical Sciences is seeking to recruit a dynamic and motivated internal medicine clinician.
+Following significant clinical salary restructuring, the Division of Small Animal Clinical Sciences is seeking to recruit dynamic and motivated cardiology clinicians to the following posts.

-The successful candidate will be joining a friendly and supportive multidisciplinary team within our award-winning state-of-the-art Small Animal Hospital, based on the beautiful Garscube estate, 10 minutes’ drive from the vibrant “West End” of Glasgow, and less than one hour from Loch Lomond.
-Our facilities include on-site 1.5T MRI, CT, C-arm fluoroscopy, a range of Olympus and KarlStorz endoscopes, a linear accelerator and radio-iodine unit.
-We have a dedicated ICU and excellent in-house laboratory.
-Our ‘One Hospital’ team ethos ensures exceptional clinical care can be delivered to our patients, and supports the continual professional development of our vets, nurses and support
+The successful candidate will be joining a friendly and supportive multidisciplinary team within our award-winning state-of-the-art Small Animal Hospital on the beautiful Garscube estate, just 10 minutes’ drive from the vibrant “West End” of Glasgow, and less than one hour from Loch Lomond.

 Informal enquiries can be made to Alison Ridyard (firstname.lastname@example.org)